sophiagracelydia/Power-BI/Ecommerce Sales project.md

 3. Sales over time
 4. delivery time

 We need to Transform the data, create data model and visualize the data.
+Open the sales csv file and open the transform data.
+This will open a query editor for us to do the data cleaning.